 - Gustavsson the wholesaler pestered Allan's mom for money, bought a Fabergé Egg from her for almost nothing and sold it to get himself a car.
 Unfortunately he goes off the road and into Allan's property, right when Allan was experimenting with a new explosive.

 - The chief of Iran's domestic security and intelligence keeps putting out his cigarette in Allan's coffee.
 Allan exploits this by filling his cup with black-dyed nitroglyceryne.

-- Heavily implied for Joseph Stalin.
+- Heavily implied for Josef Stalin.
 Yes, that one.
 He has a stroke which leads to his death after discovering that Vladivostok has gone up in flames.
 He himself sent Allan to a gulag near that city.
 And yes, Allan was responsible for that disaster.

 - Lady Swears-a-Lot: Gunilla.